certbot/certbot/docs/using.rst

    sudo pacman -S letsencrypt letsencrypt-apache

-**Debian Experimental**
+**Debian**

-If you run Debian unstable, you can install experimental letsencrypt packages.
+If you run Debian Stretch or Debian Sid, you can install letsencrypt packages.
-Add the line ``deb http://ftp.us.debian.org/debian/ experimental main`` (or the equivalent for your country) to ``/etc/apt/sources.list``, then run

 .. code-block:: shell

    sudo apt-get update
-   sudo apt-get -t experimental install letsencrypt python-letsencrypt-apache
+   sudo apt-get install letsencrypt python-letsencrypt-apache

 If you don't want to use the Apache plugin, you can ommit the ``python-letsencrypt-apache`` package.

+Packages for Debian Jessie are coming in the next few weeks.

 **Other Operating Systems**